 Providers must be enrolled in the Louisiana Medicaid program to participate.
 Participation is voluntary.
-The Louisiana Medicaid Provider Enrollment Application can be obtained from the Medicaid web portal.
-(See Appendix E for the link to the website).
+The Louisiana Medicaid Provider Enrollment Application can be obtained from the Medicaid web portal (see Appendix E for website).
 To enroll as a Medicaid provider, a DME and medical supply entity must meet the following criteria: